zowe/docs-site/docs/user-guide/mvd-configuration.md

 ## ZSS configuration

-Running ZSS requires a JSON configuration file that is similar or the same as the one used for the Zowe Application Server.
-The attributes that are needed for ZSS, at minimum, are:*productDir*, *siteDir*, *instanceDir*, *groupsDir*, *usersDir*, *pluginsDir* and *agent.http.port*.
-All of these attributes have the same meaning as described above for the server, but if the Zowe Application Server and ZSS are not run from the same location, then these directories can be different.
+Running ZSS requires a `zowe.yaml` configuration that is similar to the one used for the Zowe Application Server.
+The attributes that are needed for ZSS (*components.zss*) at minimum, are: *port*, *crossMemoryServerName*.

-Attributes that control ZSS are in the agent object.
-For example, *agent.http.port* is the TCP port that ZSS will listen on to be contacted by the App Server.
+For example, *port* is the TCP port that ZSS will listen on to be contacted by the App Server.
 Define this in the configuration file as a value between 1024-65535.
-Similarly, if specified, *agent.http.ipAddresses* will be used to determine which IP addresses the server should bind to.
+Similarly, if specified, *agent.http.ipAddresses* will be used to determine which IP addresses the server should bind to (note: Should only be used with AT-TLS and is not secure, otherwise use HTTPS).
 Only the first value of the array is used.
-It can either be a hostname or an ipv4 address.
+It can either be a hostname or an IPv4 address.

 Example of the agent body:
 ```
-  "agent": {
-    "host": "localhost",
-    "http": {
-      "ipAddresses": ["127.0.0.1"],
+  zss:
+    enabled: true
+    tls: true
-      "port": 8542
+    port: 8542
-    }
-  }
+    crossMemoryServerName: ZWESIS_STD
+    # Only should be used with AT-TLS and is not secure
+    agent:
+      http:
+        ipAddresses: ["127.0.0.1"]
 ```

 ### Connecting App Server to ZSS

-When running the App Server, simply specify a few flags to declare which ZSS instance the App Server will proxy ZSS requests to:
+When running the App Server script directly, simply specify a few flags to declare which ZSS instance the App Server will proxy ZSS requests to:

 - *-h*: Declares the host where ZSS can be found.
 Use as "-h \<hostname\>"
 - *-P*: Declares the port at which ZSS is listening.
 Use as "-P \<port\>"